MarkBaggett/504lab/docs/solution.md

 powershell.exe -nop -exec bypass -enc dwBoAGkAbABlACgAJAB0AHIAdQBlACkAewAkAGYAbABhAGcAIAA9ACAAIgBTAGEAcwBxAHUAYQBjAGgAZQAzADAAMwAyADEAMQA4ADIAMwAyACIAOwAgAFsAUwB5AHMAdABlAG0ALgBUAGgAcgBlAGEAZABpAG4AZwAuAFQAaAByAGUAYQBkAF0AOgA6AFMAbABlAGUAcAAoADEAMAAwADAAMAApAH0AOwA=
 ```

 Ok, we can see the command line, but no flag.
 PowerShell backdoors are quite often BASE64 encoded.
 Anytime you see the "-enc" option it will be followed by a base64 encoded payload.
+With most PowerShell malware you must decode the script from the command line to see what the malware is doing to you host.
 So let's decode that thing using PowerShell.
 Typing "help" as your answer will give you a nice hint and some PowerShell syntax you can copy, paste and modify.
 Let's plug the BASE64 string from the command line above into that syntax to decode it.

 ```
 PS C:\Users\mark_\Documents\504lab_internal> [System.Text.Encoding]::Unicode.GetString([System.Convert]::FromBase64String("dwBoAGkAbABlACgAJAB0AHIAdQBlACkAewAkAGYAbABhAGcAIAA9ACAAIgBTAGEAcwBxAHUAYQBjAGgAZQAzADAAMwAyADEAMQA4ADIAMwAyACIAOwAgAFsAUwB5AHMAdABlAG0ALgBUAGgAcgBlAGEAZABpAG4AZwAuAFQAaAByAGUAYQBkAF0AOgA6AFMAbABlAGUAcAAoADEAMAAwADAAMAApAH0AOwA="))
 while($true){$flag = "Sasquache3032118232"; [System.Threading.Thread]::Sleep(10000)};
 ```
-How you have the final flag!
-It is Sasquache followed by a large number.
-Perhaps the backdoor author was a 9 foot hairy beast.
+Now you have the final flag!
+It is "Sasquache" followed by a large number.
+Perhaps the backdoor author was a 9 foot reclusive hairy beast.
 No matter.
 Now you can answer the next question!

 ```
 What is the flag contained in the script executed by the backdoor?
 Sasquache3032118232